-'Indeed.
-It's not particularly nice but it's as good an expression of the madcap duality of Man and Citizen as any.
-If Consumer Jekyll wants something but thinks it is too expensive, he'll put on his Citizen cap, turn into Voter Hyde, and authorize his representatives to supply it at the expense of other people.
-It's the illusion of politics: invite everybody to live at the expense of everybody else, and to empower the politicians to take over the lives of everybody.'
+'That is indeed astute, son, as good an expression of the madcap duality of Man and Citizen as any.
+If Consumer Jekyll wants something but thinks it is too expensive, he will put on his Citizen cap, turn into Voter Hyde, and authorize his representatives to supply it at the expense of other people.
+That is the illusion of politics: invite everybody to live at the expense of everybody else, and to empower the politicians to take over the lives of everybody.'